GeertjanWielenga/TypeScript/README.md

 A basic outline of features that are needed in order in which they are needed.

+All screenshots shown below are taken from the current state of this repo.

 ### Phase 1: Set up the GUI infrastructure

 #### (a) Extension to Project Properties dialog